 Automatic Proximity makes StrongPass easier to use by automatically starting the login process whenever you visit a website login page without having to click on the Authomate Icon in the browser toolbar.
 To complete the login process, simply open your StrongPass App.
-This feature is only available on Firefox, Chrome, and Safari.
+This feature is only available on Firefox and Chrome.

 How do I enable/disable automatic proximity?

 Go to any website login page and click on the Authomate icon.
 Click on the down arrows at the bottom

 of the QR Code pop-up and select Automatic Proximity Enabled or Disabled.
 Enabled is the default setting.